Origin: America, District of Columbia, Georgetown

 Museum Purchase, The Friends of Colonial Williamsburg Collections Fund

-Raised oval urn-shaped body chased into 8 vertical panels on a stepped oval spreading foot; upper body chased onto wide horizontal band, with applied horizontal bands at edge.
+Raised oval urn-shaped body chased into 8 vertical panels on a stepped oval spreading foot; upper body chased onto wide and narrow horizontal bands, with convex shoulder and rim with applied horizontal bands; hinged domed lid, flat at edge, with cast urn finial.
+S-curve spout with applied cast oval medallion at top.
+Angular curved wooden handle set into sockets with silver pins.
+Note that handle appears to be original.

 Provenance:According to the vendor, the teaset has a family history of ownership by Mary Randolph of Amelia Courthouse, Virginia.
 The specific identity of this Mary Randolph remains unknown.